MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     Install-AIPScanner -SqlServerInstance <database name>
     ```

-    Examples:
+    When you are prompted, provide the credentials for the scanner service account (\<domain\user name>) and password.

+    Examples for running the cmdlet:

     - For a default instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1`

     - For a named instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1\AIPSCANNER`

     - For SQL Server Express: `Install-AIPScanner -SqlServerInstance SQLSERVER1\SQLEXPRESS`

     Use the online help for this cmdlet if you need more [detailed examples](/powershell/module/azureinformationprotection/install-aipscanner#examples).

-    When you are prompted, provide the credentials for the scanner service account (\<domain\user name>) and password.

 4. Verify that the service is now installed by using **Administrative Tools** > **Services**.